aryanmamania/React_Documentation/Readme.md

 We can change the component state by using the setState() method and passing a new state object as the argument In React , state management can be managed within components using 'useState' hook for functional component or 'this.state' for class component .

-- Functional Component with useState
+- Example of Functional Component with State Management
 ```jsx
 import React, { useState } from 'react';